-The United States leveled new sanctions against an international group of alleged senior figures from spyware group Intellexa, marking the second time the consortium has been targeted for the threat posed by its so-called “Predator” software.
+The United States leveled new sanctions against an international group of alleged senior figures from spyware group Intellexa, marking the second time this year the consortium has been targeted for the threat posed by its so-called “Predator” software.

 The U.S. Treasury’s Office of Foreign Assets Control announced the sanctions on Monday, naming five people and one offshore company that allegedly played a role in “developing, operating, and distributing commercial spyware technology that presents a significant threat to the national security of the United States.”